awsdocs/amazon-sagemaker-developer-guide/doc_source/augmented-manifest.md

 model.fit(inputs=data_channels, logs=True)
 ```

-After the training job has finished, Amazon SageMaker stores the model artifacts in the bucket whose path you provided for **S3 output path** in the **Output data configuration** field\.
+After the training job has finished, SageMaker stores the model artifacts in the bucket whose path you provided for **S3 output path** in the **Output data configuration** field\.
 To deploy the model to get predictions, see [Step 6: Deploy the Model to Amazon SageMaker](ex1-model-deployment.md)\.